kammoji/btctick/README.md

 #Install:

-Install git and wget if you haven't already:
+Install git, gzip and wget, needed to download the script logic, fetch and, if needed, unzip downloaded data:

 <pre>
-sudo apt-get install git wget
+sudo apt-get install git gzip wget
 </pre>

-Clone the repository to your location, e.g. to your home:
+Clone the repo to your location, e.g. to your home:

 <pre>
 cd